CVE-2026-40946: CWE-287: Improper Authentication in oxia-db oxia

 Technical Summary

-Oxia, a metadata store and coordination system, prior to version 0.16.2, contains an authentication vulnerability where the OIDC authentication provider unconditionally sets SkipClientIDCheck: true in the go-oidc verifier configuration.
-This disables the standard audience (aud) claim validation at the library level, allowing tokens issued for unrelated services by the same OIDC issuer to be accepted by Oxia.
-This improper authentication weakness is tracked as CWE-287 and has a CVSS 4.0 score of 9.2, indicating critical severity.
-The vulnerability is resolved in version 0.16.2.
+Oxia, a metadata store and coordination system, had a vulnerability in its OIDC authentication provider before version 0.16.2.
+Specifically, the configuration unconditionally set SkipClientIDCheck to true in the go-oidc verifier, which disables the standard audience (aud) claim validation.
+This means that oxia would accept tokens issued for unrelated services by the same OIDC issuer, potentially allowing unauthorized access.
+The vulnerability is identified as CWE-287 (Improper Authentication) and has a CVSS 4.0 score of 9.2, indicating critical severity.
+The issue is resolved in oxia version 0.16.2.

 Potential Impact